fxkuehl/keyboard/layout.md

 * Same or different row
 * Keys in adjacent columns of further separated

 The influence of these factors can be guessed or measured.
-Once these parameters are known, the potential typing speed of a given test can be estimated.
+Once these parameters are known, the potential typing speed of a given text can be estimated.

+When measuring typing speed, there is a trade-off between speed and comfort.
+Key sequences that are hard to type can still be typed fast with additional effort.
+For anecdotal evidence, see typing speed records on websites such as [10 Fast Fingers](https://10fastfingers.com/).
+Any typing speed measurements should be taken without incurring discomfort.
+This is somewhat subjective and will vary from person to person.

+### Bio-mechanics

+Some keyboard layout analyzers look at the distance that fingers travel during typing.
+However, one should also take into account, that fingers are not bio-mechanically independent.
+In particular motion of the ring finger is linked to movement of adjacent fingers.

 ### Comfort